jaidevjoshi83/group7_repo/README.md

 # This is a repository for group 7 project

 ## 1. Group members
-- Chen
+- Chen -MIT
-- Jay
+- Jay -Cleveland Clinic
-- An
+- An -LSU

 ## 2. Goals by members
 ### Chen's goals